-Do you live vicariously through my fantasy baseball teams and didn't get enough information from my recent post on the Bolts from the Blue of the Hardy House League?
-If you are among those readers, then let me tell you now about the Louisville Sluggers of the Original Bitnet Fantasy Baseball League.
+If you are really bored, I suppose the natural followup to yesterday's post on the 2011 Bolts from the Blue of the Hardy House League is a post about the 2011 Louisville Sluggers of the Original Bitnet Fantasy Baseball League.

 The OBFLB crowns champions for both the "A" first half and "B" second half of the baseball season, divided by the All Star game.
 For obvious reason, I can only report results of the draft in preparation for the first half season.
 As I describe the team, keep in mind that the OBFLB is a 24 team head-to-head fantasy baseball league using 10 categories: HR, SB, batting average, runs produced average, plate appearances, innings pitched, wins, saves, ERA and "ratio."

 Here are the 2011 Sluggers (players in red were retained from 2010).
 Since I retained 14 players, I started the draft in round 15: